Prisoner sues for right to eat Vegemite in prison

 The Department of Justice and Community Safety and Corrections Victoria declined to comment on Tuesday.
 Government agencies generally maintain it is not appropriate to comment on issues that are before the courts.

 Queensland prisons also ban Vegemite, but Australia’s most populous state, New South Wales, does not.
-Other Australian jurisdictions have yet to tell The Associated Press where they stand on the spread
+Other Australian jurisdictions have yet to tell AP on Tuesday where they stand on the spread.

 Victims of crime advocate and lawyer John Herron said it was a frivolous lawsuit and was offensive to victims’ families.